Appealing against your Council Tax Reduction

 Suspending or restoring Council Tax Reduction

-Any amount of Discretionary Council Tax Reduction
+The amount of a Discretionary Council Tax Reduction